Padmaavat: India

-Tamil Version

-Reviewing the Tamil version, IndiaGlitz who gave a rating of 3.5 out of 5, stated that "When lust meets honor; its always the good that prevails."
-Behindwoods gave 3 out of 5 stars stating that "The high moments might be a few, yet Padmaavat is richly deserving of its acclaim."

-Telugu version

-Regarding the Telugu version, Venkat Arikatla of Great Andhra gave the film's rating 2.75 out of 5 stating that "Probably, that is the biggest problem of Bhansali's Padmaavat.
-It seems disinterested in exploring the grandiose that a film of such magnitude promises or the makers were so caught up in characterization, that they have lost out on giving the period drama the treatment it truly deserved."
-Indiaglitz gave 3 out of 5 stars stating that "Nuanced screenplay, dialogues that come with depth, an amazing performance by Singh, and the visuals make the first half a mind-blowing experience.
-The second half is plain for the most part.
-Don't expect the war sequences to amaze you."

-Kannada version

-Regarding the Kannada version, Indiaglitz gave 3 out of 5 and also wrote "Nuanced screenplay, dialogues that come with depth, an amazing performance by Singh, and the visuals make the first half a mind-blowing experience.
-The second half is plain for the most part.
-Don't expect the war sequences to amaze you."

 Overseas

 Mike McCahill of The Guardian gave 4 stars and said, "It's not just the extravagance that catches the eye, but the precision with which it is applied.
 Every twirl of every sari and every arrow in every battle appears to have been guided by the hands of angels.
 Such excess could have proved deadening, but dynamic deployment of old-school star power keeps almost all its scenes alive with internal tensions."
 Shilpa Jamkhandikar published a mixed review in Reuters, who noted, "But unlike Bhansali's earlier films, where he was able to find emotional depth even in opulent historical romances, this one falls short."
-However, she praised Singh's performance as Khalji.
+However, she praised Singh's performance as Khilji.
 Manjusha Radhakrishnan of Gulf News opined that the quality of the work was lower than that in other Bhansali films.
 Sadaf Haider of DAWN Images said that the film is "a flawed history lesson", however, she praised the film visual, music and most of the act.
 Rahul Aijaz of The Express Tribune rated 4.5 out of 5 stars; he too praised the film and said that it "doesn't set up false expectations and then disappoint" due to "perfect storytelling", and "memorable performances".
 A Pakistani critic, Haroon Khalid, had disliked the portrayal of Khilji as a stereotypical evil Muslim king and Ratan Singh as the righteous Hindu king.